 What if my 1098-T has the incorrect social security number on it?

 The single most important information on the form is your Social Security Number.
 You must submit a written request to change or correct your SSN by mail or in person to the Registrar’s Office.
+We mask your social security number so that only the last four are shown.
 You may be required to supply a signed, legible copy of your Social Security card or complete Form W-9S (Request for Student's or Borrower's Taxpayer Identification Number and Certification).
 Form W-9S is the official IRS form used to state your SSN.
 You need only complete Part I of this form when requesting a 1098-T. Enter your SSN in the spaces marked "Taxpayer identification number.”

 Can I claim a credit if I am a foreign student?